 This large waterpark is a must in Québec with over 35 water slides.

 Take a trip down the two thematic rivers and spend as much time as you like in the massive wave pool.
 Then, whirl or zip down the water slides – more than 30 - comfortably seated on your inner tube or face-first on a foam mat.
 But don’t worry—there’s something for everyone, from timid to brazen!
-At Valcartier Vacation Village, the little ones can slide, splash around and generally get soaked with the water games at the Cockadoodle Farm, the Pirates’ Hideout and the Mirage, the park’s newest attraction.
+At Village Vacances Valcartier, the little ones can slide, splash around and generally get soaked with the water games at the Cockadoodle Farm, the Pirates’ Hideout and the Mirage, the park’s newest attraction.